zmike/zmike.github.io/_posts/2022-09-27-preparation.md

 ## No Memes
 Could not be more serious.

 Don't believe me?
 Bam, have another 20-30% performance on Turnip I "quietly" [merged](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18358) a month ago.
 And also some amount of improvement on Intel that I haven't quantified yet.
-Who could've guessed that enabling compression on images would have benefits?!
+Who could've guessed that enabling compression on images would have benefits?

 Seeing mega CPU usage?
 [Not](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18135) if I've [got](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18637) [anything](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18364) to [say](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18499) about [that](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/18786).
 Still more to come here too.